-If:

-a) the relay service code parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response is the same as the relay service code parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation; and
+NOTE 3: The UE can determine the received PROSE PC5 DISCOVERY message for 5G ProSe UE-to-UE relay discovery response is for 5G ProSe direct discovery based on an indication from the lower layer.

-b) the discoveree end UE info parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response is the same as the target discoveree end UE info if the target discoveree end UE info parameter is included in the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation,
+If the relay service code parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response is the same as the relay service code parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation,

 then the UE:

 a) shall obtain a valid UTC time for the discovery transmission from the lower layers and generate the UTC-based counter corresponding to this UTC time;

 b) shall generate a PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response.
 In the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response, the UE:

-1) shall set the target discoveree end UE info parameter to the target discoveree end UE info parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response received from the discoveree end UE;
+1) shall set the direct discovery set IE to the direct discovery set as included in the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response received from the discoveree end UE;

-2) shall set the UE-to-UE relay UE info parameter to the configured user info ID for the 5G ProSe UE-to-UE relay discovery parameter, as specified in clause 5.2.7;
+2) shall set the UE-to-UE relay UE info parameter to the configured user info ID for the 5G ProSe UE-to-UE relay discovery, as specified in clause 5.2.7;

-3) shall set the source discoverer end UE info parameter to the source discoverer end UE info parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery solicitation received from the 5G ProSe UE-to-UE relay UE;

-4) shall set the relay service code parameter to the relay service code parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response received from the discoveree end UE;
+3) shall set the relay service code parameter to the relay service code parameter of the PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response received from the discoveree end UE;

-5) shall set the Resource status indicator bit of the status indicator parameter to indicate whether or not the UE has resources available to provide a connectivity service for 5G ProSe UE-to-UE relay for additional ProSe-enabled UEs;
+4) shall set the Resource status indicator bit of the status indicator parameter to indicate whether or not the UE has resources available to provide a connectivity service for 5G ProSe UE-to-UE relay for additional ProSe-enabled UEs;

-6) shall include the MIC filed computed as described in 3GPP TS 33.503 [34];
+5) shall include the MIC field computed as described in 3GPP TS 33.503 [34];

-7) shall set the UTC-based counter LSB parameter to the 4 least significant bits of the UTC-based counter; and
+6) shall set the UTC-based counter LSB parameter to the 4 least significant bits of the UTC-based counter; and